The Collection Audit

 Following this in 2021 a new display of works from QVMAG's own collection will be unveiled.
 Watch this space!

-Listen below as our Collections and Research Manager, Dr Christine Hansen, unpacks the Collection Audit:
+Listen below as our Manager, Knowledge and Content, Dr Christine Hansen, unpacks the Collection Audit: